Here’s a quick look at volunteering in India…

 - Optional language courses and cultural experience add-ons available

-- Explore IVHQ’s other India programs in Kerala and Dharamsala
+- Explore IVHQ’s second India program in Kerala

 - Most affordable fees - as the world leader in affordable volunteer travel, we’re able to keep our fees low by partnering with a local organisation in India to support meaningful community projects and local employment.